Postponed until Spring 2022

 9-hole Miniature Golf, Yard Games, Arts & Crafts, Face Painting, Police Car, Fire Truck, Ambulance and Ames Public Bookmobile.

-4. The event is designed for “Kids” from 12 days old through 12 years old and their family members.
+For “Kids” from 12 days old through 12 years old and participating family members of all ages.

-5. We strongly encourage older family members (siblings, parents, grandparents) to run with the child
+We encourage older family members (siblings, parents, grandparents) to run with the child.

 Questions and Answers

 Why Organize a Run for Kids?

 Childhood obesity is a serious problem.
 In Iowa 28% of the children between 10 and 17 are obese.

 A principle reason for childhood obesity is that children today are much less active physically than in years past.
 Children spend too much time sitting in front of a screen instead of engaging in physical activities.

 Why do we care if children are obese?